-6 Unique And Interesting Ways To Gift Wrap Books
+6 Easy (and Pretty) Ways To Gift Wrap Books

 The Manner Of Giving Is Worth More Than The Gift

 I just love receiving gifts, and I love giving them as much as I love getting them.
 In fact, I love the whole gift giving experience, from choosing the perfect present to wrapping the gift.
 Opening a parcel is always so much fun, especially if you can’t tell what the gift is when you look at the stunning wrapping.

 One of my favorite gifts to give has always been books.

 “Books Are A Uniquely Portable Magic.” - Stephen King

 Books are a wonderful gift to give - you can find a book for almost every occasion and don’t forget one of the most fun types of books – coloring books, you can get them for all ages now.
 However, you don't usually find books wrapped in a very exciting way, and if you are looking for an unpredictable gift, you can't really surprise the receiver when you give them a book (especially if it comes in a Barnes & Noble bag).
 This is where the fun comes into it, you can either wrap the book in a way that will keep the receiver guessing, or you can "upgrade" the gift a little.
 I usually like to put some sort of embellishment on my gifts, especially the type that can be kept or even used for something else, or something that is just beautiful to look at.

 There are some of the ideas I’ve used for wrapping books:

 - Surprise them – wrap the book so that the receiver can't guess that the gift is a book.
 Put it in a box (preferably of an irregular shape) before wrapping it or wrap it in layers of fabric, wool, or bubble wrap.